Unity-Technologies/com.unity.ads.ios-support/README.md

 ### From Unity Package Manager

 1. In the Unity Editor, select **Window** > **Package** Manager to open the Package Manager.
-2. Select the **Advertisement** package from the list, then select the most recent verified version.
+2. Select the **iOS 14 Advertising Support** package from the list, then select the most recent verified version.
 3. Click the **Install** or **Update** button.

 ## Apple developer API extensions